 Located a half block down from the totes masc/jock/bro Gym bar, the first thing to realize about Jinpachi is you probably don’t even realize it’s there.
 And if you have happened to notice it one night while crawling back to your apartment, you’re unclear what actually happens inside.
 So we’ll tell you - really fantastic, relatively affordable sushi happens inside.

 Now, to be clear, you can drop some serious money if you want to at Jinpachi.
-Their omakase situation generally runs in the $150 range and no matter who you are, that's a big chunk of change to drop of raw fish.
+Their omakase situation generally runs in the $150 range and no matter who you are, that’s a big chunk of change to drop on raw fish.
 Is that omakase worth it?
 You bet.
 But it’s not every day you’re looking to drop a monthly utilities bill at lunch either.
 The good news is Jinpachi’s prices drop off considerably beyond the omakase and at lunch, they become downright cheap.
 Their crispy rice with spicy tuna (yes, you need this here), all their simple rolls, and the fantastic yellowtail carpaccio will cost you a cool $4.99.
 If you’re looking to mix and match a bit, their premium sushi combo gets you eight cuts of whatever the chef chooses and a roll for $22.
 Considering how good this sushi is, you’re not going to find a better value than that.

 The point of all this, however, is not to bargain hunt your way through Jinpachi’s menu.
 The point is that this small, subdued sushi joint is absolutely worth driving to - and having some affordable options is simply the bonus.
 Whether you’re using this place as a solo lunch spot you never invite your coworkers to, or for a second date when you want to show that you know more about LA sushi than Sugarfish, Jinpachi is the quiet power move.
 Let the rest of the neighborhood get rowdy tonight.